‘Uniqlo Bag’: Why Are People Going Crazy For It On TikTok?

 Furthermore, the Uniqlo bag has been praised for being highly adaptable to weather and occasions.
 It has been praised by everyday wearers as well as long-haul travellers and even festival-goers.
 As it can be worn as a shoulder bag or cross-body, it has become particularly lucrative to the latter group, and will likely continue to gain popularity as the summer festival season begins.

-Lucky for us, the viral Uniqlo bag is still available in Hong Kong in almost all colour ways.
-It is priced at HKD 99 and can be found in stores and online.
+Lucky for us, the viral Uniqlo bag is still available in Thailand in almost all colour ways.
+It is priced at THB 590 and can be found in stores and online.

 Buy the viral Uniqlo bags here